Kubernetes Tutorial for Beginners (Step by Step)

 Kubernetes resources

 Kubernetes' main goal is to run containerized applications using created resources.
-Some of these resources include Replicasets, Deployments, Services, and Ingress
+Some of these resources include Replicasets, Deployments, Services, and Ingress.

 Running an application on a single Pod is not that great in terms of availability.
-If this Pod fails the whole application will fail.
-So we usually want to keep multiple copies/replicas of the application running.
+If this Pod fails, the whole application will fail.
+So, we usually want to keep multiple copies/replicas of the application running.
 This is where the ReplicaSet comes into play.

 ReplicaSets ensure that a specified number of replicas of a Pod are running.
 It keeps monitoring the current number of replicas and compares it with the desired number that we want.
 If there's any difference, the ReplicaSet will automatically fix it.

 We can also use ReplicaSets to scale our application.
 We do this by increasing the desired number of replicas in the ReplicaSet.
-This will automatically adjust the number of running Pods of the application.
+This will automatically adjust the number of running Pods in the application.

 Let's inspect a YAML file for a Replicaset and deploy it to the cluster.